PacktPublishing/Databricks-ML-In-Action/README.md

 ### What do you need to run the examples?

 You will need a Databricks environment and permissions to run a cluster in order to follow along.
-There is a [Databricks community Edition](https://docs.databricks.com/en/getting-started/community-edition.html) that you can use to run the provided notebooks and code.
-However, we do use Unity Catalog which is available only on paid versions so some features will not work.
+There is a [Databricks Databricks Free Edition](https://docs.databricks.com/aws/en/getting-started/free-edition) that you can use to run the provided notebooks and code.
+However, some features may not work.
+The scope of the free edition changes.
+[Check for current limitations](https://docs.databricks.com/aws/en/getting-started/free-edition-limitations).

-### Disclaimer

-The authors will do its best to keep the code and examples provided as up-to-date as possible, but we understand that you may encounter outdated snippets or other issues.
-Please post your enquiries in the [issues page](https://github.com/PacktPublishing/Databricks-Lakehouse-ML-In-Action/issues) should you require further assistance.

 ## About the authors

-[Stephanie Rivera](https://www.linkedin.com/in/stephanieamrivera/) has worked in big data and machine learning since 2011.
+[Stephanie Alba (Rivera)](https://www.linkedin.com/in/stephanieamrivera/) has worked in big data and machine learning since 2011.
 She collaborates with teams and companies as they design their data intelligence platform as a Sr. Solutions Architect for Databricks.

-Previously Stephanie was the VP, Data Intelligence for a global company, ingesting in 20+ terabytes of data daily.
+Previously, Stephanie was the VP, Data Intelligence for a global company, ingesting 20+ terabytes of data daily.
 She led the data science, data engineering, and business intelligence teams.

 Her data career has also included contributing to and leading a team in creating software that teaches people to explore fictional planets using data science algorithms.
 Stephanie authored numerous sections of Booz Allen Hamilton’s publication, The Field Guide to Data Science.